drucilal/Sportopedia/README.md

-<h2>Sportopedia<h2>
+<h1>Sportopedia<h1>

 <h3>Introduction<h3>

+<h4>Business Use Case<h4>

-<p> Analytics has become immensely popular within the last decade especially within the sports industry.
+Analytics has become immensely popular within the last decade especially within the sports industry.
 Now that sports have become more competetive, sport industries are turning to raw data to look for answers and solutions to enhance team performances and attract fans & consumers more effectively.

+<h4>Solution<h4>

-<p> My solution is using multiple historical sport datasets to develop a data warehouse that will forcast game and players statistics so that sport analysts can more effectively query and analyze the data to make better strategic decisions.<p>
+My solution is using multiple historical sport datasets to develop a data warehouse that will forcast game and players statistics so that sport analysts can more effectively query and analyze the data to make better strategic decisions.

-<h2>Demo<h2>
+<h3>Demo<h3>
 * Put video *

 <h2>Presentation Slides<h2>